 THE 13th ANNUAL ROOKIE USA SHOW RETURNS TO NYFW

+NEW YORK, NEW YORK - SEPTEMBER 06: Sterling Shepard walks the runway during the 13th Annual Rookie USA Fashion Show at Iron 23 on September 06, 2023 in New York City.
+(Photo by Bennett Raglin/Getty Images for Rookie USA)

+NEW YORK, NEW YORK - SEPTEMBER 06: Royal Reign and Lil Kim attend the 13th Annual Rookie USA Fashion Show at Iron 23 on September 06, 2023 in New York City.
+(Photo by Bennett Raglin/Getty Images for Rookie USA)

-Celebrity Kids strut their stuff on the catwalk for the 13th Annual Rookie USA Fashion Show presented by Haddad Brands.NEW YORK, NY, US, September 6, 2023/EINPresswire.com/ -- Celebrity Kids strut their stuff on the catwalk for the 13th Annual Rookie USA Fashion Show presented by Haddad Brands that will take place this year in New York City on Wednesday, September 6th.
-The exclusive event has become one of the most sought after invites of the week and will take place at IRON23.
-Some of the world’s most fashionable celebrity kids and influencers will be showcasing the latest looks and must have gear including apparel, accessories, footwear from top global brands, including Nike, Jordan, Levi’s®, Converse, and Hurley.
+Celebrity Kids strutted their stuff on the catwalk for the 13th Annual Rookie USA Fashion Show presented by Haddad Brands.NEW YORK, NY, USA, September 7, 2023/EINPresswire.com/ -- Celebrity Kids strutted their stuff on the catwalk for the 13th Annual Rookie USA Fashion Show presented by Haddad Brands that took place in New York City on Wednesday, September 6th.
+The exclusive event was one of the most sought-after invites of the week and took place at IRON23.
+Some of the world's most fashionable celebrity kids and influencers showcased the season’s latest looks and must-have gear, including apparel, accessories, and footwear from top global brands, including Nike, Jordan, Levi's®, Converse, and Hurley.

-The show will benefit Moms for Moms NYC on behalf of NY Knicks star Julius Randle.
+The show benefited Moms for Moms NYC on behalf of NY Knicks star Julius Randle.
 The Moms for Moms mission is to empower single mothers by providing critical postpartum and newborn essentials to lessen the stress that comes with living in poverty.

-The event will be hosted by New York’s very own Kidfluencer, Haileigh Vasquez.
-Performances will be presented by Sophia Rita and the local Knicks City Kids.
-DJ Sophia Rocks will be rocking the music for the catwalk.
-Cincoro Tequila will be on hand to provide specialty cocktails for adult attendees.
+The event was hosted by New York's very own Kidfluencer, Haileigh Vasquez.
+Performances were presented by Sophia Rita and the local Knicks City Kids.
+DJ Sophia Rocks rocked the music for the catwalk.
+Cincoro Tequila was on hand to provide specialty cocktails for adult attendees.

 · NBA star Julius Randle